Bayi-Hu/Pump-and-Dump-Detection-on-Cryptocurrency/README.md

 #### Method1: Generate features from P&D logs:

 ```
-HOLD (I am still organizing this part of code...)
+HOLD (still organizing this part of code because it involves feature collection from multiple sources,)
 ```

 #### Mehod2: Download generated dataset from Good Drive